Lightning-AI/pytorch-lightning/docs/source/extensions/loops.rst

        To reduce variability, once all rounds are performed using the different folds, the trained models are ensembled and their predictions are averaged when estimating the model's predictive performance on the test dataset.
    * - `Yielding Training Step <https://github.com/PyTorchLightning/pytorch-lightning/blob/master/pl_examples/loop_examples/yielding_training_step.py>`_
-     - This loop enables you to write the :meth:`~pytorch_lightning.core.lightning.LightningModule.training_step` hook as a Python Generator for automatic optimization with multiple optimizers, i.e., you can :code:`yield` loss values from it instead of returning them.
+     - This loop enables you to write the :meth:`~pytorch_lightning.core.module.LightningModule.training_step` hook as a Python Generator for automatic optimization with multiple optimizers, i.e., you can :code:`yield` loss values from it instead of returning them.
 This can enable more elegant and expressive implementations, as shown shown with a GAN in this example.